edgelesssys/ego/README.md

 ```

 ## Quick Start
-If you are on Ubuntu 18.04 and do not want to build the SDK from source, you can install the binary release:
+If you are on Ubuntu 18.04 and do not want to build EGo from source, you can install the binary release:
 ```bash
 wget -qO- https://download.01.org/intel-sgx/sgx_repo/ubuntu/intel-sgx-deb.key | sudo apt-key add sudo add-apt-repository 'deb [arch=amd64] https://download.01.org/intel-sgx/sgx_repo/ubuntu bionic main'